bl-sdk/bl-sdk.github.io/developing/releasing_your_mod/index.md

 ```
 Since requiring the SDK is somewhat implicit, it remains to be seen if the possible future package
 manager will need this.

+## Why not use Nexus?
+This question comes up from time to time.

+Most importantly, Nexus Mods is not run by the community, we have absolutely no influence into what
+they do.
+We have a number of additional greviences:
+- They require an account to download.
+- They've historically hosted stolen mods, and refused to take them down despite our reports.
+- They explictly let you to submit mods "on behalf of" someone else, and give you rewards for doing
+  so, which leads to the above stolen mods.
+- They claim Vortex support, but it's completely broken in every single game.
+But when this is
+  pointed out they also say it's community made, and to take it up with them - despite none of the
+  plugins having been made by anyone involved in the community.
+- The few times someone from Nexus has tried talking to us, it's all PR talk and they refuse to see
+  the problem in any of the above.

+And in general, all the behaviour we're seen from Nexus is incredibly profit seeking, which is at
+complete odds with how we want to work.

+In contrast, there's a number of advantages to posting on our Mod DB.
+- Full HTML customization (if you want to use it, not required).
+- Automatically updates whenever you push to your repo.
+- Makes sure your mods are properly formatted.
+- No comments from confused users.
+- Future plans for an automated mod installer will be based on it - if you're on the Mod DB, won't
+  need to update anything.

+Additionally, in the rare cases the SDK needs to make a breaking change, we use the DB to find what
+mods it would impact, and work out a migration - or flipping that the other way, if you're not on
+the Mod DB, we won't be aware and may break your mod without warning.